Coal Mines Act 1911: Other provisions

-The 1911 Act granted miners an eight-hour day.
+The act granted miners an eight-hour day.
 (Note: The Coal Mines Regulation Act 1908 (8 Edw.
 7. c.
 57) (Eight Hours Day Act) had limited working hours to eight hours, but since it excluding winding times the average bank-to-bank hours in the UK were eight hours and thirty nine minutes.
 (Note: The "bank" is the area at the top of the mine shaft.
 "Winding" is the process of lowering or raising the cage in the shaft.
 Miners had to wait their turn before descending or coming back up, and the waiting period and the period in the cage did not count in the working day calculation.)
 The Monmouthshire and South Wales Coal Owners' Association had published figures for South Wales collieries that showed that bank-to-bank hours had been reduced from nine and a half to eight and a half hours.

-The 1908 Act allowed for an additional 60 hours to be worked annually over and above the eight hours daily, and the owners insisted on the hours being worked.)
+The Coal Mines Regulation Act 1908 had allowed for an additional 60 hours to be worked annually over and above the eight hours daily, and the owners insisted on the hours being worked.)

-No boy aged under 14 could be employed below ground unless they had been working below ground before the Act was passed.
+No boy aged under 14 could be employed below ground unless they had been working below ground before the act was passed.
 Boys under 16 could not be employed above ground at night, although they could be employed underground.

-The Act brought in strict regulations to provide for the general welfare of pit ponies working in the mines, although the use of ponies would continue for many years.
+The act brought in strict regulations to provide for the general welfare of pit ponies working in the mines, although the use of ponies would continue for many years.

-The Act provided that a manager or under-manager had to personally supervise each mine on a daily basis.
+The act provided that a manager or under-manager had to personally supervise each mine on a daily basis.

 It established the Mining Qualifications Board to ensure that colliery managers and under-managers, firemen, deputies and shot-firers who would be wholly or partly responsible for mining safety were suitably qualified, and to issue certificates of competence.

 Mine owners were required to secure disused or abandoned mine openings against accidental entry.

-The Act §97(1) specified that Welsh-speakers in Wales would be preferred as inspectors of mines in Wales, but the Mines Department did not take this rule seriously.
+Section 97(1) of the act specified that Welsh-speakers in Wales would be preferred as inspectors of mines in Wales, but the Mines Department did not take this rule seriously.

+Repealed enactments

+Section 126 of the act repealed 7 enactments, listed in the fourth schedule to the act.